MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/step-8-user-communications-and-training.md

 Phased deployment using deployment rings is the concept of starting with small groups then broadened deployment scale in a measured way over time.
 Normally by the time a communication and training plan is drafted, these rings and their members should be formed.
 This way, you can reduce potential risk and validate your approach as you continually open the deployment valve, or pause activities if needed, for example, when you see more helpdesk calls come in than expected.

 Deployment rings are best created in cooperation with business units and their managers.
-You’ll want an understanding of critical dates and times to avoid when deploying or making changes.
+You'll want an understanding of critical dates and times to avoid when deploying or making changes.
 Without careful planning and buy-in from stakeholders, it will be difficult to get users on-board and comfortable with any changes coming their way.

 ![](../media/step-8-user-communications-and-training-media/step-8-user-communications-and-training-media-4.png)

 ### Phase 1: The IT Team and Early Adopter Insiders

-It’s usually best to begin your deployment with the IT team and enthusiastic early adopters, who volunteer for early access.
-With these “insiders” you can test your communications, the impacts of change and the effectiveness of your communications and training.
+It's usually best to begin your deployment with the IT team and enthusiastic early adopters, who volunteer for early access.
+With these "insiders" you can test your communications, the impacts of change and the effectiveness of your communications and training.
 During this phase, IT runs small pilots, learns troubleshooting and automation techniques to help during broader deployment phases.

-It’s important to have engaged members in the initial pilot phase, to make sure they are documenting their observations and feeding back to the process.
-Also, it’s good to have champions outside the IT team that help extend organic, word-of-mouth communication of new capabilities, and they’ll often be first line of support when users in later phases need help.
+It's important to have engaged members in the initial pilot phase, to make sure they are documenting their observations and feeding back to the process.
+Also, it's good to have champions outside the IT team that help extend organic, word-of-mouth communication of new capabilities, and they'll often be first line of support when users in later phases need help.

 ### Phase 2: Pilot